pingcap/docs/dashboard/top-sql.md

 ## Disable Top SQL

-Enabling Top SQL has a slight impact on the performance of your cluster.
-If you want to disable it for the entire cluster, do one of the following:
+If you want to disable Top SQL for the entire cluster, do one of the following:

 - Method 1: Log in to TiDB Dashboard, click **Top SQL** in the left pane, click the gear button in the upper-right corner of the page, and then disable the Top SQL feature.
 - Method 2: Set the value of the TiDB system variable [`tidb_enable_top_sql`](/system-variables.md#tidb_enable_top_sql-new-in-v540) to `OFF`.